Duke Global Health Institute

-Osondu Ogbuoji is a Senior Policy Associate at the Center and a Research Scholar at the DGHI.
-He serves as the Deputy Director and Research Lead at the center.
-He focuses on the transition financing work undertaken at the Center.
+Osondu Ogbuoji is the Deputy Director and Research Lead at the Center.
+He is also a Research Scholar at the DGHI.
+Osondu focuses on the transition financing work undertaken at the Center.

 Wenhui Mao is a Senior Policy Associate at the Center.
 She focuses on health financing and health policies, and their impact on global health, access to health services, financial protection and equity of health services.